galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 ## Add an annotation to the AnnData
 We will need to add the annotation to both the annotated dataset `CellCycle_Annotated` and to the one that we created by regressing out the cell cycle genes `CellCycle_Regressed`.
 This will allow us to plot the cell cycle genes before and after regression.
+We can do this using the {% tool Manipulate Anndata %} tool and selecting the correct function from the dropdown menu.

 > ### {% icon hands_on %} Hands-on: Task description
 >